Dipali127/MediCart_RESTful_API/README.md

 ```
 **3) Update cart quantity**

-Send a PATCH request to decrement the quantity of a medicine in the car.
+Send a PATCH request to decrement the quantity of a medicine in the cart.

 ````
 Method: PATCH